 Acknowledgement of support

-Thank you to the Centre for Teaching and Learning and Centre for Student Development and Leadership for supporting the program.
+Thank you to the Centre for Teaching, Learning and Technology and the Centre for Community Engaged Learning for supporting the program.

-We are grateful for the support offered by the Centre for Teaching and Learning who offer their expertise and mentorship to student coordinators throughout the year, including:
+We are grateful for the support offered by the Centre for Teaching, Learning, and Technology who offer their expertise and mentorship to student coordinators throughout the year, including:

 If you have questions